SAP/cf-nodejs-logging-support/README.md

 ```

 ### Correlation context objects
 As stated above the ```req``` acts as context preserving object and provides context bound functions like ```logMessage(...)```.
 In some cases you might want to create new context objects in order to create logs in context of other incoming data events (e.g. RabbitMQ).
-To do so you can use:
+To do so you can use
 ```
 var ctx = log.getCorrelationObject();
 ctx.logMessage(...);
 ```
 at any time to create new context objects.
 Custom context objects are provided with a newly generated correlation_id.

 Another usecase for this functionality is forwarding the context object of a request to other functions.
-Imagine a request handler which calls function ```foo()``` that should log messages in context of the original request.
+Imagine a request handler that calls function ```foo()``` which should log messages in context of the original request.
 Instead of providing the ```req``` object to ```foo()``` it is a cleaner solution to create a new context object which retains the original correlation_id by calling:
 ```
 var ctx = req.getCorrelationObject();
 foo(ctx);